Xolani-Qwabe/Right-Share/README.md

 # Right-Share
-A web3 dapp for music copyright registration and sharing
+A web3 dapp for music label